 Cambodian staff will gain expertise from UK professional colleagues as well as be able to teach UK staff aspects of Cambodian care.
 As training packages are developed and Cambodian staff become the educators knowledge and skills will be cascaded to the benefit of patients.
 It is hoped lasting relationships and friendships will be established.

 This will prove to be a richly rewarding development experience which will colour and hopefully improve practice for UK staff when they return.
 They will experience a different health system and model of care.
 The biomedical model of clinical care practiced in the west will be challenged.
 Volunteers will learn of the importance of the holistic care approach practiced in Cambodia involving families incorporating spiritual and cosmic dimensions.
 They will gain understanding of a different code of medical & nursing ethics.
 Undoubtedly all will appreciate much more deeply the value of a National Health Service.

-Sue Smith, Executive Chief Nurse, University Hospitals of Morecambe Bay NHS Foundation Trust
+Sue Smith, Deputy Chief Executive and Executive Chief Nurse, University Hospitals of Morecambe Bay NHS Foundation Trust

-David Emerton, Medical Director, North Tees and Hartlepool NHS Foundation Trust
+Dr. David Emerton, Ex-Medical Director, North Tees and Hartlepool NHS Foundation Trust

 Melanie Pears, Ward Hadaway Law Firm: Legal Representative and Charity Secretary

 Jan Tynan, Registered nurse